hartenthaler/hh_extended_family/readme.md

 <a name="installation"></a>
 ## Installation

-This section documents installation instructions for hh_cousins.
+This section documents installation instructions for this module.

 1. Make database backup
 1. Download the [latest release](https://github.com/hartenthaler/hh_extended_family/releases/latest)